Debate on "Is the Infrastructure Sector Really Necessary?"

 Why are we obsessed with scalability?

-Organizational inertia
+organizational inertia

 The barrier to entry for non-tech companies isn't technology

-Why are infrastructure departments excluding outside vendors?
+Why do infrastructure departments exclude outside vendors?

 Old soldiers never die, they just fade away.

-The infrastructure team itself is"Trying to achieve growth by using excess resources"It's a microcosm of Internet companies of the past.
+The infrastructure team itself is"Trying to achieve growth by using excess resources"It's a microcosm of internet companies of the past.

 💡

-Translator's Note:They try to use excess resources to achieve growth.”This is one example of a growth strategy commonly seen among Chinese Internet companies.) and the spread of the Internet, in the mobile Internet era, many companies have overinvested resources and packed as many functions as possible into one app, aiming to capture users and rapidly expand market share.
-This is also aimed at preventing users from abandoning the app and switching to other services.
+Translator's note:They try to achieve growth by using excess resources."This is an example of a growth strategy commonly seen in Chinese internet companies.In the mobile internet era, which began with the spread of the internet and the mobile market, many companies have overinvested resources and packed as many features as possible into a single app, aiming to lock in users and rapidly expand market share.
+This also aims to prevent users from abandoning the app and moving on to other services.

 Infrastructure teams will move in one of two directions: